mattglwilliams/mvc-tech-blog/README.md

 ![](/public/images/the-tech-blog.png)

 This is a full stack application that uses the MVC paradigm as its architectural structure.
-It uses sequelize as the ORM and Handlebars as the templating langauge to generate the views.
+It uses sequelize as the ORM and Handlebars as the templating langauge to generate the views and an express API as the controllers.
 It requires the following dependencies:

 - bcrypt
 - connect-session-sequelize